We’re officially halfway through the promised 12 Democratic primary debates and, during last night’s…

 February Round 1.
 Four days after the chaotic Iowa caucuses and four days before the high-stakes New Hampshire primary, seven democratic presidential contenders, including two of the three remaining female candidates took the stage.
 This debate broke the 2020 cycle record for the most questions related to women’s issues.
 The pre-debate predictions are here, and the full question breakdown is here.

 February Round 2.
 The Associated Press dubbed the 9th Democratic debate “Fight Night in Vegas,” which pretty much summed up the contentious evening that included newcomer Michael Bloomberg.
 And for the first time, the two female candidates, Elizabeth Warren and Amy Klobuchar, led the debate in speaking time.
 The pre-debate predictions are here, and the full question breakdown is here.

 Note: These tallies include questions and rebuttal prompts directed at candidates

-As you can see by the numbers, while women fielded their fair share of questions and rebuttal prompts in the debates, questions related to women’s issues have been few and far between.
-While women make up 51% of the population, topics such as reproductive rights, child care, pay equity, paid family leave, caregiving, and sexual harassment only received 4% of the questions.
+As you can see by the numbers, while women fielded their fair share of questions and rebuttal prompts in the debates, questions related to women’s issues have been few and far between, although, the January and February debates did help boost these numbers from 5% to 7%.
+However, while women make up 51% of the population, topics such as reproductive rights, child care, pay equity, paid family leave, caregiving, and sexual harassment have yet to receive substantial airtime.

-Stay tuned for our full thoughts on what to watch for on the 20th, and follow along with us on Twitter during the debate at @OnGender for our real-time gender analysis.
+Follow along with us on Twitter during the upcoming debates at @OnGender for our real-time gender analysis.